iiroj/pintbot/README.md

       }
     }

+### recents.json

+The key-value store for three most recent searches of users, using [node-dirty](https://github.com/felixge/node-dirty).
+These values are used to create a recents keyboard that is sent with most messages.
+Format is as follows:

+    { "key" : 1234,
+      "value: {
+        ["search 1", "search 2", "search 3"]
+      }
+    }

 ## Licence

 Pint Bot is licenced under the GNU General Public License, version 2.
 Please refer to the file [LICENCE](https://github.com/iiroj/pintbot/blob/master/LICENCE) in this project.